-I really love the light and citrusy flavor of this beer.
-A good friend on the Brewing Knowledge Base forum (BKB for short) gave me this clone recipe for Allagash White.
+Sometimes you need a beer to be a real thirst quencher, especially during the warmer months.
+One of our many summer beer recipes comes to us from Allagash Brewing in Portland, Maine.
+This Belgian white ale is great.
+I really love the light and citrusy- flavor of this beer.
+A good friend on the Brewing Knowledge Base forum (BKB for short) gave me this belgian white ale recipe for Allagash White.
 (Thanks again to “Dartgod”)

 Allagash White is one of the greatest everyday drinking beers available.
 Living in New England, I am fortunate to have access to a ready supply of this beer.
 However, I am going to try my hand at brewing this one very soon.
 I hope you enjoy this one as much as I do.